deansx/coding-tests/parse-dict-file/README.md

 * **testdata.txt** - data file provided for this test. **Must not be modified in any way**

-If a Python interpreter is installed, all of these can be run on the linux command line.
-Note that line endings are linux style, which could might cause a problem in Windows.
+If a Python interpreter is installed, parse.py can be run on the linux command line.
+Note that line endings are linux style, which might cause a problem in Windows.

 This code was developed using Python3 and tested on Linux using GNU tools.